uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 - **Keys**: Keys are the credentials that grant access to an allocation.
 There are two types of keys:
     - Access Key: The public identifier used to access the allocation, similar to a username.
     - Secret Key: The private password-like credential that must be kept confidential.
 - **Stewards**: Stewards are individuals responsible for managing an allocation.
 Stewards need a full access key pair to perform tasks like creating, deleting, and maintaining buckets.
-Each steward must maintain separate key pairs for their allocations and any Lab/Core allocations they manage.
+Each steward must maintain separate key pairs for their individual allocations and any shared allocations they manage.
 - **Owner**: owners responsible for overseeing the management of allocated storage, ensuring compliance with data management policies, and designating appropriate stewards, if needed, to assist in the management of allocation.
 Owners can include:
     - **Lab PIs**: Manage allocated storage for their respective Labs.
     - **Core Director**: Manage allocated storage for Core facilities.